What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 GPS or A Map

 Navigation is key.
 If you don’t know where you’re going, that is a major concern.
 Having some sort of navigation like a map and compass, or a GPS system, can save your life if you find yourself lost.
-I can’t tell you how many times we’ve had to check the GPS and get us back on track out in the woods.
+I can’t tell you how many times I’ve had to check the GPS and get back on track out in the woods.
 Here is a great article for learning how to choose and how to use a GPS.

-Our suggested brand for hiking GPSs:
+My suggested brand for hiking GPSs:

 Clothing is probably one of the first things you think of when thinking of what to pack for a hiking elopement.
 Layers are key if you plan on coming to Colorado for your hiking elopement!
 You want to be comfortable on your hiking elopement, so bringing the right layers will ensure you’ll be comfortable all day no matter what time of day it is.
 In the mountains, as soon as that sun goes down, the temperature can drop drastically.
-So, what do we mean when we say “layers”?
-We mean you’ll want to bring multiple items that you can layer on top of one another, each one being for a different temperature.
+So, what do I mean when I say “layers”?
+I mean you’ll want to bring multiple items that you can layer on top of one another, each one being for a different temperature.
 Short sleeve shirt, long sleeve shirt, light jacket, heavier jacket, heaviest jacket.
 You can pair up different items to get the optimal comfort for whatever temperature you’re in.
 Here is a great article by REI explaining all the basics for layering:

 Another thing to keep in mind when buying new layers is the material the item is made out of.
 In colder months, you’ll want to stay away from cotton and focus on synthetic materials.
-Some brands that we absolutely love and highly recommend are Patagonia, Smartwool, REI Co-Op, Backcountry, Icebreaker, Fjallraven, Athleta, L.L.
+Some brands that I absolutely love and highly recommend are Patagonia, Smartwool, REI Co-Op, Backcountry, Icebreaker, Fjallraven, Athleta, L.L.
 Bean, and Arcteryx, just to name a few.

 One of those things where it’s better to have it and not need it than need it and not have it!
-We always keep the bear spray on our packs, within arm’s reach, and KNOWING where it is at all times is key.
+I always keep the bear spray on my pack, within arm’s reach, and KNOWING where it is at all times is key.
 You want to be prepared so you can act quickly and calmly if you’re in a situation where you need to use bear spray.
 But don’t just buy it and pack it.
 Read the label.
 Read the instructions.
 Make sure you and each individual in your pack knows how to use that specific brand of bear spray.
 Some brands you point at the ground, and some you point at the eye of the bear, so it’s really important to read the directions.
 Also, do you know what to do if you encounter a bear?
 How to act?
 How fast to run? (just kidding about the running) If you do encounter a bear out in the woods, you’ll want to try and make yourself look bigger, so the bear is afraid of you.
 Link arms with the people you’re with, and turn to the side to show them your pack (this makes you appear bigger to the bear).
 Never ever run away from a bear.

 It’s rare to find potable water when you’re out hiking.
 If you know you’ll be near a water source, and if you want to keep your pack light, bring a water purifier and just one 32 oz. water bottle.
 Most times you can get away with water purifier tablets if you know you’ll be near a flowing river that mostly doesn’t have a bunch of muck in it, but sometimes going for something like an actual water purifier pump system is a better option.
 It depends on the water source you’ll be getting your water from.
 This absolutely depends on personal preference, some might say they would use a water filtration system for every scenario.

 Depending on the size of the hike, you might even want to bring a whole meal!
-We always suggest bringing a meal for a full day hiking elopement, but for half-day elopements, a snack is usually best.
+I always suggest bringing a meal for a full day hiking elopement, but for half-day elopements, a snack is usually best.
 High-calorie foods are best and will keep your energy level high so you’re fueled all day long!
-Some suggestions for snacks are GORP (good ol’ raisins and peanuts), granola or energy bars, and our favorite go-to, PB&J Roll-ups (use tortillas instead of bread).
+Some suggestions for snacks are GORP (good ol’ raisins and peanuts), granola or energy bars, and my favorite go-to, PB&J Roll-ups (use tortillas instead of bread).
 There are tons of energy bars and hiking snacks to choose from, check out this article:

 Gum or Mouthwash